yeagerai/genworlds/README.md

 world = World2D(
     id="world",
     name="roundtable",
-    description="This is a podcast studio, where you record the All-in podcast.
+    description="This is a podcast studio, where you record the Roundtable podcast.
 There is a microphone, and only the holder of the microphone can speak to the audience", locations=["roundtable"],
 )
 ```